btcpayserver/btcpayserver-doc/docs/Contribute/ContributeDev/ContributeDevTest.md

 Step 5:

-Inside of your btcpayserver root directory there are Dockerfiles prefixed by the following amd64, arm32v7, arm64v8.
-We need to build and push the custom image using the Dockerfile for the OS being used.
-Replace yourRepo and tag in the following commands:
+Inside the root directory of your `btcpay-branch` there are Dockerfiles prefixed by the following amd64, arm32v7, arm64v8.
+We need to build and push a custom image using the Dockerfile for the OS being used.
+Replace `<yourRepo>` and tag `1.0.0.1` in the following commands:

 ```
 #build image